 [Heading amended by No. 13 of 1906 s.
 1A (as amended by No. 40 of 1957 s.
 21).]

-21. Memo of satisfaction may be filed
+21. Memorandum of satisfaction may be filed

-(1) Upon the production to the Registrar of a memorandum of satisfaction either of a bill of sale by way of security, signed by the grantee thereof, or his attorney, or of any other bill of sale, signed by each of the parties thereto or by his attorney, discharging the chattels comprised therein, or any specified part thereof, from the moneys secured thereby, or any specified part thereof, or from the performance of the obligation thereby secured, or any specified part thereof, and on production of such bill of sale and payment of the prescribed fee the Registrar shall file such memorandum and make an entry thereof in the register book on the page where the bill of sale is registered.
+(1) Upon the production to the registrar of a memorandum of satisfaction either of a bill of sale by way of security, signed by the grantee thereof, or his attorney, or of any other bill of sale, signed by each of the parties thereto or by his attorney, discharging the chattels comprised therein, or any specified part thereof, from the moneys secured thereby, or any specified part thereof, or from the performance of the obligation thereby secured, or any specified part thereof, and on production of such bill of sale and payment of the prescribed fee the registrar shall file such memorandum and make an entry thereof in the register book on the page where the bill of sale is registered.

 (2) The execution of such memorandum shall be verified by the affidavit of the attesting witness thereto.

-(3) The Registrar may, in his discretion, dispense with the production of the bill of sale on proof to his satisfaction, by affidavit or otherwise, that the bill of sale has been destroyed, lost, or cannot be produced.
+(3) The registrar may, in his discretion, dispense with the production of the bill of sale on proof to his satisfaction, by affidavit or otherwise, that the bill of sale has been destroyed, lost, or cannot be produced.

 [Section 21 amended by No. 40 of 1957 s.
 12; No. 52 of 1957 s.
 2; No. 113 of 1965 s.
 8; No. 74 of 1981 s.
 8; No. 49 of 1983 s.
 8; No. 19 of 2010 s.
 51.]

-22. On filing memo the debt shall be discharged
+22. Filing of memorandum, effect of

 From and after the filing of any such memorandum the debt or charge created by the said bill of sale shall be discharged to the extent specified in such memorandum and, in relation to chattels wholly discharged from the debt or charge created by a bill of sale by way of security, the property or legal interest therein of the grantor shall be deemed to be and to have been from and after the filing of the said memorandum as if the bill of sale had not been given by the grantor.

 [Section 22 amended by No. 40 of 1957 s.
 13.]

-23. If grantee absent the Registrar may receive money
+23. If grantee absent registrar may receive money

-If the grantee of any bill of sale by way of security shall be absent from the State, and there be no known person in the State authorised to discharge the same on his behalf, at or after the date appointed for the payment by such bill of sale, the Registrar may receive such moneys in trust for the person entitled thereto, and may sign a memorandum of satisfaction in lieu of such person, and upon the filing of such memorandum the same shall be as effectual as a memorandum signed by the person entitled to such moneys.
+If the grantee of any bill of sale by way of security shall be absent from the State, and there be no known person in the State authorised to discharge the same on his behalf, at or after the date appointed for the payment by such bill of sale, the registrar may receive such moneys in trust for the person entitled thereto, and may sign a memorandum of satisfaction in lieu of such person, and upon the filing of such memorandum the same shall be as effectual as a memorandum signed by the person entitled to such moneys.

-24. Judge may order memorandum of discharge to be entered
+24. Judge may order memorandum of satisfaction to be filed

-Any Judge of the Supreme Court may order a memorandum of satisfaction to be filed in respect of any bill of sale by way of security if it shall appear to him that the debt (if any) for which such bill of sale is given as security has been satisfied or discharged, or that the obligation for securing the performance of which the bill of sale has been given has been performed, and thereupon such order may be filed by the Registrar and entered in his book in like manner as if the same had been a memorandum within the meaning of section 21.
+Any judge of the Supreme Court may order a memorandum of satisfaction to be filed in respect of any bill of sale by way of security if it shall appear to him that the debt (if any) for which such bill of sale is given as security has been satisfied or discharged, or that the obligation for securing the performance of which the bill of sale has been given has been performed, and thereupon such order may be filed by the registrar and entered in his book in like manner as if the same had been a memorandum within the meaning of section 21.

 Part VII — Effect of registration